Dosage Form: capsule

 - Hematologic toxicity, including neutropenia and anemia [see Boxed Warning, Warnings and Precautions (5.1)].

-Table 3 summarizes events reported at a statistically significant greater incidence for patients receiving Zidovudine in a monotherapy study.
+Table 3 summarizes adverse reactions reported at a statistically significant greater incidence for subjects receiving oral Zidovudine in a monotherapy trial.

 (n = 453)